- Best Time to Go to Boracay

 10:30 AM - Check out of the hotel

 11:00 AM - Travel from Boracay Island to Caticlan Airport

 1:55 PM - Arrival at NAIA terminal 2, Manila

 Boracay is a place you will keep coming back to.
 No matter what time of the year you choose, you’ll surely enjoy your vacation in this small but world-renowned island destination.
 From swimming, diving, to exciting water sports, and a vibrant nightlife, Boracay has a lot to offer beyond its perfectly fine white sand and clear waters.

 Take note of all the information in this guide and start planning your ultimate getaway to Boracay.
-You can begin by checking Boracay tours and activities that you can include in your itinerary to completely experience the best of this tropical paradise.
+You can begin by checking Boracay tours and activities that you can include in your itinerary or book Boracay vacation packages to completely experience the best of this tropical paradise.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around